maikenlindstad/maikenlindstad/README.md

 I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently, but also have a few other projects in mind which will be pushed at a later time.

-I have not worked on any real life projects, but I do have my own e-commerce selling witchy and Halloween items.
+I have not worked on any real life projects yet, but I do have my own e-commerce selling witchy and Halloween items.
 You are welcome to visit the site which is made using Wordpress and Chic Lite theme template: https://svartsalt.no/

 At last, I find a lot of fun and enjoyment in making simple online games.
 In my downtime I am currently learning how to make something bigger through "Let's build an RPG with JavaScript - Part 1: Project Beginnings #pizzalegends" with Drew Conley. https://www.youtube.com/watch?v=fyi4vfbKEeo.
 It is all god fun, and he has his own Discord server with many helpful developers to get familiar with.